 The CIM_SoftwareInstallationServiceCapabilities instance advertises the InstallFromURI action and the supported URI schemes that it supports.
 Figure 3-5 includes the instance for completeness.
 The pseudocode example does not use it.

-This pseudocode depends on the pseudocode in "Making a Connection to the CIMOM" on page 16 and "Identifying the Base Server Scoping Instance" on page 19.
+This pseudocode depends on the pseudocode in Make a Connection to the CIMOM and Identifying the Base Server Scoping Instance.

 To install VIBs